 8. Limit Access to Critical Data

-Keep the number of people with access to critical data to a minimum such as the company’s CEO, CIO, and a handful of trusted staff.
-This will minimize the fallout from a data breach, should it occur, and further reduces the possibility of bad actors from within your organization gaining unauthorized access to data.
+Keeping the number of people with access to critical data to a minimum such as the company’s CEO, CIO, and a handful of trusted staff is an important security method.
+This will minimize the fallout from a data breach, should it occur, and further reduce the possibility of bad actors from within your organization gaining unauthorized access to data.

 Formulate a clear plan that mentions which individual has access to which sensitive information for increased accountability, and communicate it to your entire team, so that everyone is on the same page.